kellybyrd/helium-dailypricer/README.md

 # helium-dailypricer
-Grab rolled up daily rewards and HNT prices
+Grab rolled up daily rewards for hotspots and validators.